Media

 There’s Already A Ton Of People On There

 One of the biggest hurdles in getting folks to mass migrate over to a brand new space is that it can be hard to get the ball rolling.
 You don’t want to be the only person to show up to a concert.
-Users want to know there’s already a party happening before they get there.This is probably why Threads made accessing the new app incredibly easy – if you have an Instagram account you already have a login (“I don’t have enough logins to remember” said nobody ever?).
+Users want to know there’s already a party happening before they get there.This is probably why Threads made accessing the new app incredibly easy – if you have an Instagram account you already have a login (“I don’t have enough logins to remember” said nobody ever!).
 Plus, you can follow all of the accounts you follow on Instagram en masse, and even pre-follow accounts that haven’t yet signed up for Threads.
 This means that later adopters might log in for the first time to find out they already have hundreds of followers on an app they’ve never used.
 This was a brilliant tactic to get tons of users quickly, and it worked – Threads instantly became one of the fastest growing apps ever, hitting 100 million users in 5 days.
 This also made it much more enticing to celebrities and influencers to join up right away, which helps grow the user base even more.

 It’s Very Clean

 Our first reaction to the app was how clean the user experience feels.
 There are no ads yet, so you aren’t bombarded with crypto scams every 5 tweets.
-It also has a much simpler look built around a familiar interface (hey, if it ain’t broke?).
+It also has a much simpler look built around a familiar interface (hey, if it ain’t broke!).
 Photo carousels look great when scrolling through (unlike on Twitter, which requires you to tap into them to view).
 And while the lack of hashtag support has some people feeling lost, we find the missing pound signs to be a welcome change (the focus is actually on the text conversations now, and not trying to game the algorithm).As for specific features, it remains to be seen whether users will really take advantage of the “threading” inherent in threads and pick posts on which to dive deep.
 More likely, they will comment and move on, the way they currently do in Instagram.
 But Meta has great experience with alerts that invite re-engagement, so the behavior here will be interesting to observe.
 (Taken to an extreme, will threaded discussions take over subreddits?
 Unlikely!)

 Cons From a User Perspective